2022–23 Men's Euro Hockey League

-The 2022–23 Men's Euro Hockey League is the 16th season of the Euro Hockey League, Europe's men's premier club field hockey tournament, organized by the European Hockey Federation.
+The 2022–23 Men's Euro Hockey League was the 16th season of the Euro Hockey League, Europe's men's premier club field hockey tournament, organized by the European Hockey Federation.

-The first round was held from 30 September to 2 October 2022 and the Final8 will take place from 6 to 10 April 2023.
-Bloemendaal are the defending champions, having won a record fifth title in the previous edition.
+The first round was held from 30 September to 2 October 2022 and the Final8 took place from 6 to 10 April 2023.

+Bloemendaal were the defending champions, having won a record fifth title in the previous edition.
+They defended their title after defeating Rot-Weiss Köln 1–0 in the final.

 Association team allocation

-A total of 20 teams from 11 of the 45 EHF member associations participate in the 2022–23 Men's Euro Hockey League.
+A total of 20 teams from 11 of the 45 EHF member associations participated in the 2022–23 Men's Euro Hockey League.
 The association ranking based on the EHL country coefficients was used to determine the number of participating teams for each association: